-Miles Used: 110,000 Asia Miles per person one-way (including the Qsuites flight from Sydney)
+Miles Used: 110,000 Cathay Pacific Asia Miles per person one-way (including a connecting flight to Geneva)

 Table of contents

 Each year, for the last 3 years, my partner and I have left sunny Sydney in search of snow for my birthday, all thanks to miles and points.

 This year, we decided to visit Verbier, Switzerland — primarily to experience the highly-awarded W Verbier Hotel since we could use our Starwood Preferred Guest (SPG) points, now Marriott Bonvoy points.

 Geneva (GVA) is the closest airport to Verbier, and when we were planning, there was 1 clear option — Qatar Airways.
 Qatar Airways flies a Boeing 777-300ER from Sydney in addition to an Airbus A380.